Skip to content

 The command accepts flexible positional argument formats:

-• git-wok tag - List tags in repos on current branch
+• wok tag - List tags in repos on current branch

-• git-wok tag <TAG> - List tag in repos on current branch matching <TAG>
+• wok tag <TAG> - List tag in repos on current branch matching <TAG>

-• git-wok tag --create <TAG> - Create tag in repos on current branch
+• wok tag --create <TAG> - Create tag in repos on current branch

-• git-wok tag --all <TAG> - When listing with --all, interpret first positional arg as tag
+• wok tag --all <TAG> - When listing with --all, interpret first positional arg as tag

-Behavior: - Skips repos with tag in their skip_for list (unless explicitly targeted) - Reports existing tags or creation status for each repo - Handles tag conflicts gracefully
+Behavior: - Skip repos with tag in their skip_for list (unless explicitly targeted) - Report existing tags or creation status for each repo - Handle tag conflicts gracefully - Include the umbrella repository in listing, creation, and push flows by default (disable with --no-umbrella)

 Examples: